kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/1-core-modules/index.md

 ### User impersonation

-By default, when using the embedded SDK, requests made to Kuzzle API don't have the same context as the original request received by the plugin.
+By default, when using the Embedded SDK, requests **don't have the same context as the original request** received by Kuzzle.

-Typically, the `request.context.user` property is not set and thus [Kuzzle metadata](/core/2/some-link) will not be set when creating or updating documents.
+Typically, the `request.context.user` property is not set and thus **[Kuzzle metadata](/core/2/some-link) will not be set when creating or updating documents**.

 It is possible to use the same user context as the original request with the Embedded SDK, for this purpose it is necessary to use the [EmbeddedSDK.as](/core/2/some-link) method.